flavorjones/nokogiri-html5-inference/README.md

 decisions.
 Nonetheless, it is a step forward from what Nokogiri and libgumbo do out-of-the-box.

 The implementation also is almost certainly incomplete, meaning there are HTML5 tags that aren't handled by this library as you might expect.

+This implementation is probably OK for handling untrusted content, but it's still new and I haven't really thought very hard about it yet.
+If you want to use it on untrusted content, open an issue and talk with us about your use case so we can help keep you secure!

 We would welcome bug reports and pull requests improving this library!